 This is by far the most complicated issue facing digital marketing.
-Protecting your intellectual property through trademarks and copyright is crucial in this day and time.
-It is just as important to make sure you have not used anyone else’s trademark or copyright.
-How can you accomplish this?
+Protecting your intellectual property through trademarks and copyrights is crucial in this day and age.
+It is also just as important to ensure you have not used anyone else’s trademark or copyright.

 - Register your trademark.

 Taking these measures will ensure that you are working within the legalities of digital marketing and not causing problems or issues with other creators.

 Under the FTC, all advertising and marketing must be above board with no unfair or deceptive advertising elements.
 There is also an anti-spam law in effect in the US, which is called CAN-SPAM, which could affect your global digital marketing efforts.
 Several guidelines under the CAN-SPAM Act should be followed for compliance.

 Having an attorney / legal professional working with your marketing team will assist in drafting ethics and legal policies for your organisation that will protect you in every aspect of your digital marketing efforts.
 Understanding the ethics and legalities of digital marketing can help your company avoid litigation and questions about your ethical integrity now and in the future.

 Legal, Ethical and Social Aspects of Advertising Online

 Let’s look at a couple of concrete ways that digital marketing ethics will actually impact your online campaigns.
 We’ll start with display ads, as these are probably the places where online marketing ethics have the most obvious impact.

 - Creativity – Including elements like written copy, imagery, videos and landing pages.